Herculaneum High School

-Herculaneum High School is a public high school in the Dunklin R-V School District in Herculaneum, Missouri.
+Herculaneum High School is a public high school in the Dunklin R-V School District in Herculaneum, Missouri, in Greater St. Louis.

 Overview

 Herculaneum High School was founded in 1915, with its first high school graduating class in 1919.
 The average ACT score is 19.4 with a 16:1 student to teacher ratio.
 Approximately 60% of graduating students go on to college.
 The graduation rate is 89%.

 Energy

 The Doe Run Company has invested more than $500,000 into the installation of solar panels on Herculaneum High, poised to save Dunklin R-V School District more than $27,000 a year in energy costs.